Kotlin/kotlin-koans-edu/Collections/Sum/task.md

 ## Sum

-Implement the function that calculates the sum of prices of all products that the given customer has ordered.
+Implement the function that calculates the amount of money the customer has spent: the sum of prices for all the ordered products by the given customer.
-Note that the customer may order the same product for several times.
+Note that each product should be counted as many times as it was ordered.

 Use
 [`sum`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/kotlin.-iterable/sum.html) or